 All expeditions must fulfil the safety requirements of the LO and be approved by the LO irrespective of when they take place.
 The DofE suggests the expedition season to promote safety and to help ensure that expeditions are enjoyable for participants.
 Expeditions teams will need additional training and equipment and to complete their practice expedition in conditions likely to be similar to those expedited in the qualifying expedition.

-Yes, as long as it meets the 20 conditions of the Expedition section.
+Yes, as long as it meets the Expedition Requirements.

 Go to DofE Essentials, accessed via eDofE.